TechnicalPursuit/TIBET-Examples/pizza/README.md

 - [data binding](https://tibetjs.com/docs/data-binding.html)
 - [custom tags](https://tibetjs.com/docs/tag-system.html)

-As we touch on these in the rest of this document we'll try to call each one out.
+These layers will be called out when they appear in remainder of this document.

+The application startup sequence kicks things off.

-#### Application Loading
+## Application Loading

 Opening the pizza application loads a splash page containing the [TIBET Configuration](https://tibetjs.com/docs/configuration.html) layer and the [TIBET Loader](https://tibetjs.com/docs/loader.html), two of the key elements of the TIBET Client Stack.

+The TIBET Loader loads the configured `boot.profile` (essentially a named manifest) and proceeds to load the application assets defined there.
+As the application loads you'll see a progress bar update as library and application assets are loaded.

 The `#?boot.profile=development` fragment on the application URI defines a TIBET configuration value which informs the TIBET Loader to launch a development profile. _(You can alter any `boot.*` parameter (with certain restrictions) by adding it to the URI fragment.)_

-The TIBET Loader loads the specified `boot.profile` (essentially a named manifest) and proceeds to load the application assets defined there.
-As the application loads you'll see a progress bar update as library and application assets are loaded.

 As it loads and activates, each TIBET application leverages the [TIBET Logging](https://tibetjs.com/docs/logging.html) subsystem.
 This logging foundation includes both a "boot log" and application-level logging.

+The boot log provides information on every asset loaded during startup along with any warnings or other issues that might have occurred as your application starts.

 To toggle the boot log use `Alt-UpArrow` (aka `Option-UpArrow`):